readthedocs/ethicalads.io/content/pages/publisher-faq.md

 ## How much will I make?

-These numbers will vary based on your audience and topics that you write about.
+These numbers will vary based on your audience and topics that you write about since advertisers prices vary by geography and by topic.
+In addition, the performance of your ad placements are a factor since some advertisers pay per click rather than per impression.
-Generally publishers see around $1.50-2.00 per 1,000 pageviews (CPM), assuming a majority of US and European traffic.
+Generally, publishers see around $2.00 per 1,000 pageviews (CPM).
+North American pageviews usually bring in a little more than this.
+Traffic from Europe, Australia, or New Zealand is typically right about $2 while ads shown to users in the rest of the world usually bring in less.

 ## How can I be paid?